Rickodesea/LibGDX_Shader_Demo/README.md

 I hope all libgdx users find this useful.

-### scrapped
+### Scrapped

-This project has been scrapped and will not continue.
+This project is archived for viewing purposes.